wintercounter/ccss/web/docs/more-about-ccss/biref-history.md

 ---
-id: some-story
+id: brief-history
-title: Some story
+title: Brief history
 ---

-We are completely aware that it's not easy to justify the existence of this solution.
-It is hard to accept as a professional developer because it feels it's against the principals you've learned so far.
+We are completely aware it's not easy to justify the existence of this solution.
+It is hard to accept as a professional developer because it feels it's against the principles you've learned so far.

 On a project, we started to use a `Grommet` and `styled-system` inspired UI System.
-We ended up relying on fully dynamic `styled-components`, almost completely stopped writing CSS and custom `styled-components`.
+We ended up relying on fully dynamic `styled-components`, almost completely stopped writing CSS and custom `styled-components` in the regular way.

-A simplified example how such components looked:
+A simplified example how such components did look:

 ```jsx
 const UiBox = styled.div`